Nek5000/NekDoc/source/theory.rst

    \nabla \cdot \boldsymbol{\underline\tau}=\mu\Delta \mathbf u

-- Variable viscosity and RANS models require the full stress tensor.
+- Variable viscosity and RANS models require the full-stress tensor.
-- Constant viscosity leads to a simpler stress tensor, which we refer to as the 'no stress' formulation.
+- Constant viscosity leads to a simpler stress tensor, which we refer to as the 'no-stress' formulation.

 .. _intro_ns_nondim: